eric-himburg/bikesharing/README.md

 [link to NY Citi Bike August 2019 Analysis dashboard](https://public.tableau.com/app/profile/eric.himburg/viz/NYCitiBikeAnalysis_16490108119270/NYCitiBikeAnalysis)

-## How Citibike Works in New York
+## How Citi Bike Works in New York
-Using a Citi Bike app Pick up a bike at one of hundreds of stations around Manhattan, Brooklyn, Queens, the Bronx, and Jersey City.
-See bike availability on the Station Map or mobile app.
-Take as many short rides as you want while your pass is active.
-Day Passes include unlimited 30-min rides and Annual Memberships include unlimited 45-min rides on a classic Citi Bike.
-End a ride by returning your bike to any station.
-Slide your bike firmly into an empty dock and wait for the green light to make sure it's locked.
+Citi Bike bikes can be found at hundreds of stations around Manhattan, Brooklyn, Queens, the Bronx, and Jersey City.
+Using the Citi Bike app, available bikes and their station locations can be found.
+In order to use the bike, a rider must have a day pass or an annual membership.
+A code is used to unlock the bike and start the ride and rides are considered finished when the bike is returned to a station.
+The

 ## Results